Daring To Ride A Bike And 5 Other Ways Women Are Changing The World

 Melati and Isabel Wijsen got the idea in 2013 after a lesson at school about world leaders.

-"My sister and I went home that day thinking well, what can we do as kids living on the island of Bali?"
-Melati says.
+"My sister and I went home that day thinking, 'Well, what can we do as kids living on the island of Bali?' " Melati says.

 The answer was literally right in front of them — on the beach by their home.

-"It got to the point where on weekends when we would go to our childhood beach, if we went swimming there a plastic bag would wrap around your arm, she says.
-"And you say just, enough is enough."
+"It got to the point where on weekends when we would go to our childhood beach, if we went swimming there, a plastic bag would wrap around your arm," she says.
+"And you say, just, enough is enough."

-They went online and discovered that over 40 countries had already banned or taxed plastic bags.
+They went online and discovered that more than 40 countries had already banned or taxed plastic bags.

-"We thought well, if they can do it, c'mon, Bali!
+"We thought, 'Well, if they can do it, c'mon, Bali!
 C'mon, Indonesia!
-We can do it, too!"
-Melati says.
+We can do it, too!' " Melati says.

-The millions of Indian women who joined hands to form a 385-mile wall of protest
+The millions of Indian women who formed a 385-mile "wall" of protest

 On New Year's Day of this year, somewhere between 3.5 million and 5 million women lined up on National Highway 66, a long stretch of road that runs along India's western coast.
 The "wall" stretched out 385 miles.